If you're about to take a business trip to Norway for the first time, there's a few things you should know.

 Business travel in Norway

 Make the most of the short business hours by taking in some sights.
 In Oslo, check out the rapidly changing waterfront, the Royal Palace and the Vigeland Sculpture Park.
-In Stavanger, make some time to potter around the cobbled streets of the Old Town and the colourful Øvre Holmegate and look for some of the city's famed street art.

 If you can tag on some personal time after your business is done, Bergen is packed full of cultural and historical attractions.
 To get there, the Oslo to Bergen rail line is consistently voted one of the top railway journeys in the world.
 Further north, the dramatic Lofoten islands offer up the country's best natural scenery.